 In 2008, a friend of mine had seen them live and gave me the link to their MySpace page thinking I might like it.
 They had the demo versions of ‘Daylight’, ‘Ways To Be’, ‘Envelope’ and ‘Emerald Hills’ up there and I was instantly hooked.
 I’d spent so much time listening to these songs on MySpace that when we started working on them later in 2009 in my studio, changing them felt somehow wrong.
 So those particular songs didn’t change that much from the demo stage.

 At the time in 2008, I was organizing a small weekender festival in Helsinki and I booked them to play there.
 Also at the show were the guys running the Keys Of Life label.
 We were all totally blown away by their performance so the plan of recording an EP that I’d produce was made the same night.

-One thing that was quite striking about ‘Origin’ was that it was dance influenced but very sparse and not ‘in-your-face’ like most club recordings.
-What was the main thing that you believe you brought to VILLA NAH’s album?
+One thing striking about ‘Origin’ was that it was dance influenced but very sparse and not in-your-face like most club recordings.
+What was the main thing that you brought to it?

 How do you assess VILLA NAH’s potential as a synthpop act in the 21st Century?

 It all depends on them really, what they want to do.
 They have a lot going on for them though; great songwriting, a very good debut album to build on and definitely not least, Juho’s magical voice.

 Many people internationally first became aware of you via Tiga & Zyntherius’ cover of ‘Sunglasses At Night’ in 2001.
 How was that song chosen to be covered and what was it like to be swept along by the Electroclash movement of that time?